davidlizeng/LinearLeastSquares.jl/docs/lsqjl_examples.rst

 Binary Classification
 ---------------------
 One common problem found in machine learning is the classification of a group of objects into two subgroups.
-In this example, we will work with a collection of text documents, that come from three sources: sports articles, Harry Potter excerpts, and education articles.
+In this example, we will try to separate sports articles from other texts in a collection of documents.
-The goal will be to classify each document as either a sports article, or not a sports article.
-These sources will only have slight overlap in content, e.g, some education articles may mention sports and of course Harry Potter plays the sport of Quidditch.

-When classifying text documents, one of the most common techniques is to build a term-by-document frequency matrix :math:`F`.
-That is, :math:`F_{ij}` reflects the frequency of term :math:'j' in document :math:`i`.
+When classifying text documents, one of the most common techniques is to build a term-by-document frequency matrix :math:`F`, where :math:`F_{ij}` reflects the frequency of term :math:`j` in document :math:`i`.
-A handful of common preprocessing techniques are used to make this more effective, such as removing overly common words like "the", removing endings in words like "ing", converting all nouns to singular forms, removing words that appear in too few documents, and normalizing frequency counts so that longer documents will not outweight shorter ones.

 The documents are then split into a training and testing set.
-For each document in the training example, we also label the document with the correct label, in this case, sports or not sports.
-Often, the numbers :math:`1` and :math:`-1` will be used to represent the labels.
+For each document in the training example, we also label the document with a label.
+In this case, sports articles are labelled with a :math:`1` and all other text documents are labelled with a :math:`-1`.
-One reasonable approach is to model the label of a document as an affine function of the term frequencies of the document:
+One reasonable approach to classify the documents is to model the label as an affine function of the term frequencies of the document:

 .. math::
   \mbox{label}(i) = v + \sum_{j = 1}^n w_jF_{ij}.